 What is Chase Pay Yourself Back?

-With Chase’s new Pay Yourself Back feature, if you have a Chase Sapphire Preferred® Card and Chase Sapphire Reserve® you can redeem points for a statement credit to offset spending on certain categories.
-Through September 30, 2020, eligible categories include groceries, home improvement stores, and dining.
-You can redeem your points at the following rates:
+With Chase’s Pay Yourself Back feature, you can redeem points for a statement credit to offset spending on certain categories.
+The value you get and the eligible categories depend on the Chase card you have.

 This return rate is substantially higher than just cashing your points out, in which case you’ll get a value of 1 cent per point.
 You have 90 days from the time each eligible transaction posts to erase it with your Chase points.